 By Glen Sparks

-Roberto Clemente of Carolina, Puerto Rico, born Aug.
-18, 1934, the youngest of seven children, grew up in a family of limited means.
-As a boy, he worked in the fields alongside his dad, cutting down sugar cane and loading and unloading pick-up trucks.
-On off days, Roberto played softball and baseball.
+Roberto Clemente of Carolina, Puerto Rico, grew up in a family of limited means.
+As a boy, Roberto worked in the fields alongside his dad, cutting down sugar cane and loading and unloading pick-up trucks.
+On off days, he played softball and baseball.
 Not surprisingly, he liked to show off his arm.

 Al Campanis, a Brooklyn Dodgers scout, first saw Clemente during a tryout camp in 1952.
 Campanis rated Clemente’s arm as A+, gave his fielding an A and his hitting also an A (“turns head but improving”).
 He had “+” running speed, according to the report.
 Campanis wrote down that the 18-year-old “has all the tools and likes to play.
 A real good-looking prospect.”

 Clemente was still in high school, though.
 Campanis waited to sign his superstar-to-be.
 The Dodgers finally inked Clemente on Feb.
 19, 1954, supposedly for a 5,000 salary and a $10,000 bonus.
 That made the prospect a “bonus baby.”

 According to the rules, the Dodgers were required to keep Clemente on the team’s major league roster or risk losing him during an offseason draft.
 Brooklyn assigned Clemente to the minor league Montreal Royals and hoped for the best.
 The Pittsburgh Pirates swept in and drafted him in November of ’54.

 “Thus, we lost Roberto,” Dodgers executive Buzzie Bavasi said many years later.